ForgeRock/forgerock-web-login-framework/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![semantic-release: conventional](https://img.shields.io/badge/semantic--release-conventional-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-## WARNING: ALPHA VERSION
+## WARNING: BETA VERSION

-**This is a early preview (alpha) of a development framework for generating a JavaScript Widget into an existing self-hosted SPA (React, Vue, Angular, etc.).
+**This is a early preview (beta) of a development framework for generating a JavaScript Widget into an existing self-hosted SPA (React, Vue, Angular, etc.).
 Eventually, this same framework will also generate a ForgeRock Login App for self-hosting.
 This project is not yet officially supported and is not recommended for any project development.
 If you use this, you accept all the risks that come with completely unsupported software.**

 ## Table of Contents